 Legal Complications Surrounding Fentanyl Test Strips

-An unfortunate barrier to the widespread distribution of fentanyl test strips is the fact that they are not legal in every state.
-Drug laws—many of which date back to the 1970’s—classify fentanyl test strips as drug paraphernalia.
+A common question about fentanyl test strips is whether they are legal; one unfortunate barrier to the widespread distribution of fentanyl test strips is the fact that they are not legal in every state.
+Drug laws—many of which date back to the 1970s—classify fentanyl test strips as drug paraphernalia.
 This crucial distinction prevents organizations from being able to distribute them in some areas.

 Reducing the Harm of Fentanyl